ceph/ceph/doc/dev/osd_internals/recovery_reservation.rst

 Once the primary has its local reservation, it requests a remote reservation from the backfill target.
-This reservation CAN be rejected, for instance if the OSD is too full (osd_backfill_full_ratio config option).
+This reservation CAN be rejected, for instance if the OSD is too full (backfillfull_ratio osd setting).
 If the reservation is rejected, the primary drops its local reservation, waits (osd_backfill_retry_interval), and then retries.
 It will retry indefinitely.